sxnyx/Retail-Analysis/README.md

 ##  Project Objective

-XYZ Retail lacked a real-time view of:
+The Retail lacked a real-time view of:
 - Sales performance across channels
 - Customer segmentation and loyalty behavior
 - Inventory planning and stock optimization